 Increasing Term Plans

-In this plan, one can opt to increase the sum assured at annual frequency during the plan period while keeping the premiums same.
+In this plan, one can opt to increase the sum assured at annual frequency during the plan period while keeping the premiums the same.
 Of course, the premiums of this plan will be different than that of level term plans.

 Decreasing Term Plans

-The opposite of increasing term plan is the decreasing term plan.
+The opposite of an increasing term plan is the decreasing term plan.
 Here the sum assured decreases year after year so as to match the decreasing insurance needs of the policyholders.
-These plans are mostly taken when someone has taken a large home loan or personal loan and paying an equated monthly instalment, or EMI.
+These plans are mostly taken when someone has taken a large home loan or personal loan and paying an equated monthly installment, or EMI.
 The sum assured decreases with a chosen frequency as and when the EMIs are paid out and the total loan amount keeps decreasing.

 Convertible Term Plans

 This is a plan offered by some of the Insurance companies wherein a term insurance plan can be taken with an option to convert it into some other plan of your choice at a future date.
-For example – You have taken a term plan for 25 years but after 5 years you can convert this into a whole life insurance plan, endowment plan or any other plan of your choice if you so wish.
+For example – You have taken a term plan for 25 years but after 5 years you can convert this into a whole life insurance plan, endowment plan, or any other plan of your choice if you so wish.

 Term Plans with Riders

-This is a unique plan whereby you can buy riders like, critical illness cover, accidental death cover or disability cover etc. by paying a small additional premium.
-If you take a rider and opt for premium waiver benefit, then you need not pay the future premiums in case of any eventualities for which you have taken the rider.
-For those of you who are still wondering why we are praising the term insurance plans so much, let me tell you that a term insurance plan is the only instrument through which you can entirely protect your family’s financial well being in your absence.
-And the price for this cause is small as the premium of term plans are cheapest amongst all life insurance plans.
+This is a unique plan whereby you can buy riders like, critical illness cover, accidental death cover or disability cover, etc. by paying a small additional premium.
+If you take a rider and opt for a premium waiver benefit, then you need not pay the future premiums in case of any eventualities for which you have taken the rider.
+For those of you who are still wondering why we are praising the term insurance plans so much, let me tell you that a term insurance plan is the only instrument through which you can entirely protect your family’s financial well-being in your absence.
+And the price for this cause is small as the premium of term plans are the cheapest amongst all life insurance plans.

 How much life coverage you need under the term plan?